 She received her Bachelor of Science from The University of Evansville (1988) and both her MSW (1993) and PhD (2002) in Clinical Social Work from Loyola University of Chicago.

-Dr. Mayeda is chair of the Mental Health concentration, coordinator of the Systems of Recovery from Mental Illness sub-concentration, and lead instructor for the psychiatric DSM diagnosis course, Brief Treatment and Crisis Intervention course, and two severe mental illness and addiction recovery practice courses.
+Dr. Dunn is chair of the Mental Health concentration, coordinator of the Systems of Recovery from Mental Illness sub-concentration, and lead instructor for the psychiatric DSM diagnosis course, Brief Treatment and Crisis Intervention course, and two severe mental illness and addiction recovery practice courses.
 She enjoys teaching and practicing principles of the recovery model and strengths-based social work.
 Her courses are guided by learner-centered teaching methods coupled with multimedia technology, expert guest speakers and field trips.
-In 2008, Dr. Mayeda received the USC School of Social Work’s Jane Addams Teacher of the Year Award.
+In 2008, Dr. Dunn received the USC Suzanne Dworak-Peck School of Social Work’s Jane Addams Teacher of the Year Award.

 Loyola University Chicago: PhD, Clinical Social Work 2002